Tivix/react-native-video/README.md

 On iOS, this displays the video in a fullscreen view controller with controls.

-On Android ExoPlayer & MediaPlayer, this puts the navigation controls in fullscreen mode.
+On Android ExoPlayer, this puts the navigation controls in fullscreen mode.
 It is not a complete fullscreen implementation, so you will still need to apply a style that makes the width and height match your screen dimensions to get a fullscreen video.

 Example:
 ```
 this.player.presentFullscreenPlayer();
 ```

-Platforms: Android ExoPlayer, Android MediaPlayer, iOS
+Platforms: Android ExoPlayer, iOS

 #### save
 `save(): Promise`